 Of course, it can also happen the other way around with the woman being the narcissistic seductress and the man being the victim.
-The Bible lays the blame for adultery firmly on the woman’s shoulders, as if it is always she who seduces the poor defenceless man.
+Unfortunately, the male writers in the Bible lay the blame for adultery firmly on the woman’s shoulders, as if it is always she who seduces the poor defenceless man.
 Proverbs 5 vs 3 states, “Know that the lips of the adulteress drip honey and her words are smoother than oil.”
 We see in cultures where adultery is punished severely that it is usually the woman who takes most of the consequences, often paying with her life.

-By definition though, these relationships are doomed from the start and ultimately become toxic for both.
-The narcissist feels swamped, so longing for freedom goes out hunting for other prey, while the BPD victim is constantly frustrated, insecure and heartbroken.
+By definition, these relationships are doomed from the start and ultimately become toxic for both.
+The narcissist feels swamped, so longing for freedom goes out hunting for other prey, while the BPD addict is constantly frustrated, insecure and heartbroken.

 If we turn to Proverbs again we see that this text written in the 4th century BC contains wisdom for the modern day as the next line contains the warning: “But the outcome is as bitter as wormwood.
 It is sharp like a double-edged sword.”
 Proverbs 5 vs 4.

-If you are in any kind of toxic relationship you need to either get out of it or take responsibility for your part in it and work on it through counselling, coaching, prayer, personal journaling, reading and retreats.
+If you are in any kind of toxic relationship you will need to take responsibility for your part in it and either get out of it or work on your healing through counseling, coaching, prayer, personal journaling, reading and retreats.